Javascript is not enabled.

 Interestingly, Conklin’s study found that men who lived alone or had small social networks were less likely to have high blood pressure than those who lived with others or had large networks (greater than 220 people).
 It’s unclear whether the difference was due to biological reasons or simply because there’s less stigma around the idea of men going it alone.

-Headache?
-Joint pain?
-Be mindful what you reach for when you head to the medicine cabinet.
-Nonsteroidal anti-inflammatory drugs like ibuprofen (Advil) and naproxen (Aleve) can raise blood pressure.
-And so can regular use of acetaminophen (Tylenol), according to a new study published in Circulation, the journal of the American Heart Association.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) and naproxen (Aleve) can raise blood pressure, particularly when used regularly or at a higher dose.
+And so can regular use of acetaminophen (Tylenol), according to a study published in Circulation, the journal of the American Heart Association.

 “Any time people are using those types of medications for pain control, if they’re using them continuously, they need to get with their doctor,” Lloyd-Jones says.

-Other over-the-counter products to be aware of: decongestants, which relieve stuffiness by narrowing blood vessels to reduce swelling in the nose.
+Other over-the-counter medications to be aware of: decongestants, which relieve stuffiness by narrowing blood vessels to reduce swelling in the nose.
 This can also raise blood pressure.
 “So you don’t want to use them consistently or routinely,” Lloyd-Jones says.
-Even supplements like ginseng and ephedra are associated with increased blood pressure.

 10. Added sugar

-“But insulin, itself, tends to drive up blood pressure in many people,” Lloyd-Jones says.
+“But insulin itself tends to drive up blood pressure in many people,” Lloyd-Jones says.
 “So if you’re eating a lot of added sugar or simple starches, you’re having these more intense and longer bursts of insulin, which will raise blood pressure.”

 11. Smoking

-12. Another health condition
+12. Other health conditions

-Bloom encourages patients to get their levels checked annually during physicals, or every six months if they have a strong family history of thyroid disease or symptoms.
+Bloom encourages her patients to get their levels checked annually during physicals, or every six months if they have a strong family history of thyroid disease or symptoms.
 And if you are on thyroid medication, make sure you’re taking it as prescribed.
-“Skipping medicine for low thyroid doesn’t often cause high blood pressure, but missing medicine for high thyroid can be problematic,” Bloom adds.

 Don’t forget about the usual suspects